muraronicola/Approximating-volume-computations-via-GNNs/README.md

 # Approximating volume computations via GNNs
-Advanced Topics in Machine Learning and Optimization
+Project for Advanced Topics in Machine Learning and Optimization

 ---